 The tools you need to achieve a balance between security and access

 I can’t promise you that assuming your position at the data governance table will make all of your struggles with data access disappear, but I can promise you that it will make those conversations easier because you’ll have demonstrated to the other stakeholders that data quality and security are priorities for you as well.

 A chief concern of the data governance committee will be maintaining the integrity of centralized enterprise data as you seek to integrate departmental and third-party data.
 Here’s where self-service data integration technologies can be a CMO’s best asset as you get the governance team comfortable with marketing’s access to central data and help shape governance policies in a way that strikes the most organizationally advantageous balance between security and access.

 One of the critical features of TMMData's Flow tool for data integration is that users can set up governance and permissions at the database level, so data security, access and integrity are maintained as you move data across visualization, analytics and other BI platforms post-integration.
 Insist on a data integration partner who can set access and permissions per user group, per user, per table, per type of access and per ownership.
 This will give less technical users the ability to manage who on their team can see which types of data without having to painfully manage access on a case-by-case basis when personally identifiable or financial data is involved.

-Best-in-class data preparation and blending tools, like TMMData's Fix tool, allow you and the rest of the governance committee to breathe easy by attaching metadata tags to information each time it moves or is transformed in any way, creating an accountability map that shows where data has flowed to and from, how it’s been altered and by whom.
+Best-in-class data preparation and blending tools, like TMMData's Prep tool, allow you and the rest of the governance committee to breathe easy by attaching metadata tags to information each time it moves or is transformed in any way, creating an accountability map that shows where data has flowed to and from, how it’s been altered and by whom.